cdent/cjdr/detail.md

 in the group, sharing in whatever it is they do, with an eye to understanding and improving tooling and process and incrementally making steady improvements.

-My preference is for these relationships to be medium to long term contracts.

 See also:

 * [What I Do](http://cdent.tiddlyspace.com/What%20I%20Do)